zircleUI/docs/docs/tutorial/setup-files.md

 Finally, we use the [vue hook **mounted**](#) to tell **zircle ui** that the initial view is **home**

 ### CSS style
-For this app we are going toimport a font from google fonts and use some icon of fontAwsemo.
+For this app we are going to import a font from [Google fonts](https://fonts.google.com/) and use some icon of Font Awesome.

 ### Create your first zircle ui view.